dogweather/forkful/content/en/powershell/strings/searching-and-replacing-text.md

 ---
 date: 2024-01-20 17:58:41.333882-07:00
-description: "Searching and replacing text in files: it's swapping out words or phrases\
-  \ for others.
-Programmers use it to update code, fix errors, or alter data across\u2026"
+description: 'How to: PowerShell makes search and replace pretty straightforward.
+  Check out `-replace` for strings, and `Get-Content` with `Set-Content` for files.
+  #.'
 lastmod: '2024-03-13T22:45:00.268682-06:00'
 model: gpt-4-1106-preview
-summary: 'Searching and replacing text in files: it''s swapping out words or phrases for others.'
+summary: PowerShell makes search and replace pretty straightforward.
 title: Searching and replacing text
 weight: 10
 ---